Clock#

 - class Clock

-- add_observation(slave: int, master: int) Tuple[bool, float] #
+- add_observation(slave: int, master: int) tuple[bool, float]#

 The time

-of the slave clock are added to the list of observations.
-If enough observations are available, a linear regression algorithm is run on the observations andclock
+masterof the master clock and the timeslaveof the slave clock are added to the list of observations.
+If enough observations are available, a linear regression algorithm is run on the observations andclockis recalibrated.If this functions returns

-will contain the correlation coefficient of the interpolation.
+True,r_squaredwill contain the correlation coefficient of the interpolation.
 A value of 1.0 means a perfect regression was performed.
 This value can be used to control the sampling frequency of the master and slave clocks.- Parameters:

 slave – a time on the slave